 For most people addicted to drugs or alcohol, a residential stay in a private rehab clinic offers the best chance of a stable and long-lasting recovery.
 Being physically removed from their substance of choice as well as their old drinking and using environments and acquaintances, is often what’s needed for the substance misuser to break the addictive cycle.

 At the Providence Projects, we understand the huge financial cost that comes with entering a private rehab, and we do not underestimate the sacrifices that families make to get their loved one into treatment.
 That’s why we aim to provide the most affordable private rehab programmes in the country, as well as the best value for money.
-Our alcohol and drug programmes are comprehensive: from 1-1 counselling and group therapy, to workshops and alternative therapies such as reiki and acupuncture.
+Our alcohol and drug programmes are comprehensive: from 1-1 counselling and group therapy, to workshops and alternative therapies such as acupuncture.
 We also offer family therapy and support for families of addicts, which can be significant in a person’s treatment.
 After all, addiction is a family illness, wreaking havoc not only on the addict or alcoholic, but on everyone who cares about them too.
 Many people who come to us will require a medical detox, such as a cocaine detox or heroin detox.
 These are overseen by fully trained professionals to ensure the safety and comfort of each client.
 Our philosophy is that detox is only the beginning.
 Instead it is the combination of therapies, overall treatment programme, and the relationships built with peers during a client’s time with us, that really make the difference.

 If you’re reading this and think that you or a loved one needs help, please call us today to find out more about the different programmes available.
 You can speak to one of our experienced team of addiction counselors on 0800 955 0945 or complete our quick and easy contact form.
 Our counsellors are equipped with the knowledge and the skills to help you make the decision that feels right for you and for your family.
 No matter how impossible the situation seems right now, please remember that recovery is within reach.
 You can get well, and build the foundation for a new way of life, clean and sober.